witseie-elen4010/2024-group-lab-003/README.md

 ## A Little Something for the Puppet Masters

 Hey, game admins!
 Want to peek behind the curtain?
-Access the game logs with the super-secret password `123`.
-But shh, use your powers for good—or for awesome, whichever.
+Access the game logs with the super-secret password submitted with the 'Credentials' submission, use your powers for good—or for awesome, whichever.

 ## A Few Technical Terms